List of African-American United States senators: History

-Reconstruction to Obama: 1870-2011
+Reconstruction to Obama: 1870–2011

 The first two African-American senators represented the state of Mississippi during the Reconstruction era, following the American Civil War.
-Hiram Rhodes Revels, the first African American to serve in the Senate, was elected by the Mississippi State Legislature to succeed Albert G. Brown, who resigned during the Civil War.
+Hiram Rhodes Revels, the first African American to serve in the Senate, was elected in 1870 by the Mississippi State Legislature to succeed Albert G. Brown, who resigned during the Civil War.
 Some Democratic members of the United States Senate opposed his being seated based on the court case Dred Scott v.
 Sandford (1857) by the Supreme Court of the United States, claiming that Revels did not meet the nine-year citizenship requirement, but the majority of senators voted to seat him.

 In 1872, the Louisiana state legislature elected P. B. S. Pinchback to the Senate.
 However, the 1872 elections in Louisiana were challenged by white Democrats, and Pinchback was never seated in Congress.

 The Mississippi state legislature elected Blanche Bruce in 1875, but Republicans lost power of the Mississippi state legislature in 1876.
 Bruce was not elected to a second term in 1881.
 In 1890, the Democratic-dominated state legislature passed a new constitution disfranchising most black voters.
 Every other Southern state also passed disfranchising constitutions by 1908, thus excluding African Americans from the political system in the entire former Confederacy.
 This situation persisted well into the 1960s, when federal enforcement of constitutional rights under the Voting Rights Act of 1965 commenced.

 The next black United States senator, Edward Brooke of Massachusetts, took office in 1967.
 He was the first African American to be elected by popular vote after the ratification in 1913 of the Seventeenth Amendment to the United States Constitution, which established direct election of United States senators instead of indirect election by a state legislature.
-A Republican, Brooke was the first black Senator to serve two terms in the Senate, holding office until 1979.
+A Republican, Brooke was the first black senator to serve two terms in the Senate, holding office until 1979.
 From 1979 to 1993, there were no black members of the United States Senate.

-Between 1993 and 2010, three black members of the Illinois Democratic Party would hold Illinois’s Class 3 Senate seat at different times.
+Between 1993 and 2010, three black members of the Illinois Democratic Party would hold Illinois's Class 3 Senate seat at different times.
 Carol Moseley Braun entered the Senate in 1993 and was the first African-American woman in the Senate.
 She served one term.
 Barack Obama entered the Senate in 2005 and, in 2008, became the first African American to be elected president of the United States.
-Obama was still a Senator when he was elected President and Roland Burris, also an African American, was appointed to fill the remainder of Obama's Senate term.
-Burris only briefly ran for re-election and did not enter the Democratic primary.
+Obama was still a senator when he was elected president and Roland Burris, also an African American, was appointed to fill the remainder of Obama's Senate term.
+Burris only briefly ran for election and did not enter the Democratic primary.
 From 2011 to 2013, there were no black senators for the first time since Obama was elected in 2004.